apache/shenyu-website/community/7-vote-ppmc.md

 https://github.com/apache/incubator-shenyu/pull/3
 https://github.com/apache/incubator-shenyu/pull/4

+The vote will be open for at least 72 hours or until necessary number of votes are reached.

+Please vote accordingly:

+[ ] +1 approve

+[ ] +0 no opinion

+[ ] -1 disapprove with the reason

 ```

 If there is a consensus that the proposed member is suitable, there should be a formal vote.